TheLeerName/ts-module-core/README.md

 - module twitch-chat-bot: command `!rank` - works exactly like `!uid` but for valorant
 - module twitch-chat-bot: command `!poll` - starts poll by arguments if just write !poll bot will send arguments needed
 - module telegram: post message with socials on each post comments in channel
+- loading node.js package dependencies from modules (for now they must be specified in `package.json` in core)

 > [!IMPORTANT]
 > ⢰⣶⣶⣦⣝⢝⢕⢕⠅⡆⢕⢕⢕⢕⢕⣴⠏⣠⡶⠛⡉⡉⡛⢶⣦⡀⠐⣕\